tiepdotme/jpmacmanus.me/_posts/2020-07-26-hilbertshotel.md

 This post will be hopefully more accessible than other topics on this site, and should require no more than some basic set theory to comprehend.
 The contents of this post aren't meant to be too thought provoking, as the point being made is quite moot.
 My aim is to demonstrate the (in my opinion) relatively nice combinatorial argument which falls out of this toy problem.

+*Edit, 26/7/2020: A small translation error has been corrected.*

 ## 1. Introduction

 *Hilbert's Paradox of the Grand Hotel* is a relatively famous mathematical thought experiment.
 It was introduced by David Hilbert in 1924 during a lecture entitled 'About the Infinite' [1, p.
 730] (translated from the German 'Über das Unendliche').
 Hilbert's goal in this demonstration was to show how when dealing with infinite sets, the idea that the "the part is smaller than the whole" no longer applies.
 In other words, the statements "the hotel is full" and "the hotel cannot accommodate any more guests" are not necessarily equivalent if we allow an infinite number of rooms.
 Hilbert gives the following explanation for how one can free up a room in an infinite hotel with no vacancies.